ngwanatiyani/ngwanatiyani/README.md

 🌟 About Me:

 🌍 Developing innovative web and mobile apps to address real-world challenges.
-📚 Prototyping Asifunde Chommie, a learning platform tailored for South African university students.
+📚 Prototyping Asifunde Chommie, a learning platform tailored for South African university students( still a private repository.soon to be made public)

 Technologies and Languages: